tmatilai/guard-terraform/README.md

 By running Guard, the formatting is automatically checked every time a `.tf` or `.tfvars` file is added or modified.
 By default all issues are printed as diff, but automatic rewrite is also possible, and maybe even recommended.

 This project also includes a [Rake](https://ruby.github.io/rake/) task.
+This could be useful for example in some CI setups when running different linter tasks.

 ## Installation